ayoayco/lion/site/src/content/docs/guides/get-started.md

 ---
-title: Example Guide
+title: Get Started
-description: A guide in my new Starlight docs site.
+description: Learn how to use Lion for your design system
 ---

 Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.